SteveBz/MoonRabbit/README.md

 A Raspberry Pi powered CO2 monitoring station using Python and Flask
 If starting with blank micro SD card:
 ## Flash the Micro SD card with the Rapberry Pi Imager
-#Use settings: "Raspberry Pi Zero 2 W", "64 Bit2,
+#Use settings: "Raspberry Pi Zero 2 W", "64 Bit",

 Test

 # MoonRabbit setup